cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

 - We touch on ways that computer hardware can assist in developing secure software -- but \alert{secure hardware design} is its own subject.
-  - UWA does not have a unit dedicated to it, but [MIT University does][hardsec]
+  - (UWA does not have a unit dedicated to it, although some universities such as [MIT University do][hardsec].)

 [hardsec]: http://csg.csail.mit.edu/6.888Yan/